 - Uses and disclosures with the opportunity to agree or object asked directly to the patients, or in case of an emergency covered entities can make such disclosures and uses in the exercise of their professional judgment if it is the best for the patient;

 - For incidental uses and disclosures, the rule does not require that all the risks of an incidental use be eliminated, but the covered entity must have safeguards;

-- Victims of abuse, the covered entity may disclose personal health information to the authorities;
+- For victims of abuse, the covered entity may disclose personal health information to the authorities;

 - For judicial and administrative proceedings;

-- Law enforcement uses, like requested by law, identify or locate a suspect, fugitive witness or missing person, request of information about a victim of a crime if the covered entity suspects that the information is evidence of a crime, or to locate the perpetrator of a crime;
+- Law enforcement uses, like requested by law, to identify or locate a suspect, fugitive witness, or missing person, request information about a victim of a crime if the covered entity suspects that the information is evidence of a crime, or to locate the perpetrator of a crime;

 - And, for the public interest, the Privacy Rule lists twelve disclosures of personal health information in case of national priorities.

-There are also cases of disclosures for researches, decedents, and cadaveric donations.
+There are also cases of disclosures for research, decedents, and cadaveric donations.

-The minimum necessary rule is not used in cases of disclosure to a health care provider for treatment, for the person subject of the information, disclosure to be compliant to an HHS investigation or required by law, or by others HIPAA's Rules.
-The covered entity can create their policies for requests of use and disclosure for routine or recurring disclosures, that limit the health information being disclosures to the minimum standard.
+The minimum necessary rule is not used in cases of disclosure to a health care provider for treatment, for the person subject of the information, disclosure to be compliant to an HHS investigation or required by law, or by other HIPAA Rules.
+The covered entity can create their policies for requests of use and disclosure for routine or recurring disclosures, that limit the health information being disclosed to the minimum standard.